ARWNI2S/TheCorporateWars/whitepaper/game-basics/polities/alliegances/third-imperium/vilani-families.md

 What is clear is that Vilani houses and consortia linked to the Ziru Sirka hold long-standing, highly profitable financial positions within this system.

-These millennia-old investments, passed down through generations, have made the Ziru Sirka an economic pillar —not just of the Imperium, but of all Known Space.
+These millennia-old investments, passed down through generations, have made the Ziru Sirka an economic pillar —not just of the Imperium, but of all Charted Space.

 During the Fall of the First Imperium and the Terran rule of the Rule of Man, the Ziru Sirka suffered catastrophic losses.
 Its power fragmented, many fortunes evaporated, and its institutional influence waned.